StarPlayrX/Virtual-Multi-Mouse/README.md

 4.  `cd /media/install/MM`
 5.  `./install.sh -uninstall`
 6.  `reboot`
-7. No hard feelings, we understand Multi-Mouse is not for everyone!
+7. No hard feelings, we understand Multi-Mouse is not for everyone.

 ## 🐭👾🖲️ Credits